Jet Activity in the Central Super Massive Black Hole of the Milky Way in 4th and 14th centuries and millennial periods of the climate change: Analysis of events

 \subsection{The way from Gallia to Rome}

-Constantine and his roman troops were marching from Arles to Rome to fight Maxentius, who resided in Rome \cite{konstantin}.
-It happened between August and October of 312 CE that actually the best time for the observation of the Milky Way center in Europe.
-They permanently were looking to the South-East sky sector, where the center of Milky Way took place during the day time, see figure~\ref{romevision}.
-The time after 3 pm seems proper for observation, when Sun is setting on the west.
-It is important that sun light cannot interfere with light from jets.
-According to Constantine's biographer Eusebius \cite{eusebius}, who allegedly learned about the "vision" from the imperor himself, "Once upon a time at afternoon, when the Sun turned to west, I saw with my own eyes a Sign of Cross that was built from light and lying on the Sun".
+Constantine the Great and his roman troops were marching from Arles to Rome to take battle with Maxentius, who resided in Rome.
+It happened between August and October of 312 CE that actually is the best time for the observation of the MW center in Europe.
+The center of Milky Way took place on South-East during the day time, see figure~\ref{romeevent}.
+The time after 3 pm seems proper for observation, when Sun is setting on the West.
+It is important that sun light could not interfere with light from jets.
+According to Constantine's biographer Eusebius cite{eusebius], who allegedly learned about the "vision" from the Emperor himself: "Once upon a time at afternoon, when the Sun turned to West, I saw with my own eyes a Sign of Cross that was built from light and lying on the Sun".

-Another contemporaneous author, Lactantius \cite{lactantius}, reports that Constantine has drawn afterwards this sign on the shields of his soldiers as "Chi-Rho".
-The materialized witness of the vision we can see on roman coins that have been issued by Constantine in 317 CE.
-Finaly, the vision was reflected in the Labarum - the emblem of early christian church, see figure~\ref{labarum}.
+Another contemporaneous author, Lactantius, reported that Constantine has drawn afterwards this sign on the shields of his soldiers as "Chi-Rho".
+Finally, the vision was reflected in the Labarum - the emblem of early Christian church.